ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * reactive streams are potentially _unbounded_: they can handle zero, one, many, or an infinite number of events.
 * reactive streams are _sequenced_: consumers process events in the same order in which they were emitted by the producer.
-* reactive streams are _asynchronous_: they can use computing resources (CPU cores for one computer) for parallel processing in separate stream components.
+* reactive streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores for one computer) for parallel processing in separate stream components.
 * reactive streams are _non-blocking_: they do not waste computing resources if the rates of the producer and the consumer are different
 * reactive streams use _mandatory backpressure_: consumers can request events from the producer according to their consumption rate.
 * reactive streams use _bounded buffers_: they can be implemented without unbounded buffers which can lead to out-of-memory errors